cjus/node-neo4j-presentation/presentation/readme.md

 Notice that we assign the variable `r` to the relationship link.
 We also use the label `Knows` to specify the type of link we're interested in.

 Let's say that Alex is planning a party and would like to invite his closest acquaintances.
-Here we omit the query fragment for the Person's name property so we get any person that Alex directly knows.
+Here we omit the query fragment for the Person's name property so we match any person that Alex directly knows.

 ```
 MATCH (p1:Person {name: "Alex"})-[r:Knows]-(p2:Person)
 RETURN p1, r, p2;
 ```

-Now let's say that Alex is at a bar and is feeling good.
+Now let's say that Alex is at a bar and is feeling pretty good.
 Perhaps better than usual.
 He yells out to the bartender "The next round is on me!".
 Here we omit the `Knows` relationship label because it's unlikely that Alex knows everyone in the bar.

 ```
 MATCH (p1:Person)-[]-(p2:Person)